 This nine-month course provides an introduction to contemplative care skills with a Buddhist approach, and is a pre-requisite for those interested in our CPE Training Program.

-Our comprehensive contemplative care training can begin in one of our Foundations Programs.
-In our Foundations in Buddhist Contemplative Caregiving Training Program, students enrolled in this Training conduct their clinical hours at facilities like Beth Israel Medical Center, Visiting Nurse Service of New York, or places in your community (one third of our students have come from out of state or out of the country).
-This Training teaches people who are already caregivers and those interested in caregiving to integrate contemplative practices with their caregiving.
-You can also apply to receive six graduate seminary credits, from our partnership with the Institute of Buddhist Studies for this Training.
+Students enrolled in this training conduct their clinical hours at facilities like Beth Israel Medical Center, Visiting Nurse Service of New York, or places in their local communities (for those who live outside of the New York metropolitan area).
+This training teaches people who are already caregivers and those interested in caregiving to integrate contemplative practices into their experience of caregiving.
+You can also apply to receive eight graduate seminary credits for this training, through our partnership with New York Theological Seminary.

 To see Course Details, click here.